Partition and secession in California: 1846 Bear Flag Revolt

+Modern independence movements

 California National Party

 Founded in 2015, California National Party (CNP) is a political party seeking, as a long-term goal, the secession of California from the United States by legal and peaceful means.
 The name and mission of the California National Party are partly inspired by the Scottish National Party, a social democratic, civic nationalist, center-left party advocating progressivist policies and independence for Scotland.

 California Freedom Coalition

 The California Freedom Coalition is a political group, founded in 2017, advocating for the political, economic, and social empowerment of Californians.
-It supports universal healthcare for Californians, greater representation for California in the U.S. Congress, and more funding for education in California, as well as the possibility of Californian independence.
+It supports universal healthcare for Californians, greater representation for California in the U.S. Congress, and more funding for education in California, as well as the possibility of California independence.